Occupational Accident Coverage: Is it Worth Getting the Insurance?

 - The death-benefits level that is to be provided

-Employers then become responsible for any legal obligations to employees who are not covered under the occupational insurance coverage.
-Due to this, it becomes important to choose the right coverage options, failing which employers could face heavy financial burdens.
+Note that employers then become responsible for any legal obligations to employees who are not covered under occupational insurance coverage.
+Due to this, it becomes important to choose the right coverage options; in case they don’t, employers could face heavy financial burdens.

-Both occupational accident coverage and workers’ compensation are highly similar with regard to the purpose they serve; however, there are differences to both:
+Both occupational accident coverage and workers’ compensation are highly similar with regard to the purpose they serve.
+However, there are differences.

-- occupational accident coverage is mainly intended to cover independent contractors and in rare cases (such as the states of Oklahoma and Texas) as a substitute for workers’ compensation insurance, whereas workers’ compensation insurance covers employees.
+- Occupational accident coverage is mainly intended to cover independent contractors and, in rare cases (such as the states of Oklahoma and Texas) as a substitute for compensation insurance (and life insurance), whereas workers’ compensation insurance covers employees.

 - Occupational accident insurance is not required by law, whereas workers’ compensation insurance is required by law in the majority of US states.

-- Occupational accident coverage is less expensive than workers’ compensation coverage.
+- Occupational accident coverage is less expensive than compensation coverage.

 - Limits, deductibles, and payout amounts are decided by the motor carrier, whereas workers’ compensation benefits are fixed by law.

-Many employers choose occupational accident insurance over workers’ compensation policies for the following reasons:
+Many employers choose this insurance over workers’ compensation policies for the following reasons:

-- Owner Operator Coverage: This point pertains to the trucking industry where many companies use occupational accident insurance for truck owners/operators who are not actually employees, as sometimes, the latter may try to assert that they are employees and make use of workers’ compensation when in fact, they are not employees.
+- Owner Operator Coverage: This point pertains to the trucking industry where many companies use occupational accident insurance for truckers who are not actually employees, as sometimes, the latter may try to assert that they are employees and make use of compensation when, in fact, they are not employees.

 Like we said earlier, occupational accident insurance lets you choose the kind of coverage you receive.
 Employees under this insurance still receive the same benefits as a workers’ compensation policy which means employers have the same liabilities in both cases (they could offset this by self-insuring against workers’ injuries or accidents).